Jumps of Jacobians via orthogonal canonical forms: Introduction

 \begin{theorem} Let $k$ be a Henselian discretely valued field with algebraically closed residue field $\tilde{k}$ and let $C$ be a smooth, proper and geometrically connected $k$-curve of genus $g\ge 1$ admitting a divisor of degree $1$.
 Then for all $j\in [0,1)$, the integer $\dim_{\tilde{k}}\mathrm{Gr}^{-j}V$ equals the multiplicity of $j$ as a jump of $\mathrm{Jac}(C)$. \end{theorem} \begin{corollary} The image of $\vcan$ is and the jumps of $\Jac\,{C}$ are rational numbers. \end{corollary}

-\begin{remark} By \cite[\S5.5.7]{EHN15}, it follows that the smallest positive integer $e$ such that $\mathrm{Im}(\vcan)\subset \frac{1}{e}\Z$ is given by the so-called \emph{stabilisation index} $e(C)$ of $C$.
+\begin{remark} By \cite[Corollary~5.5.7]{EHN15}, it follows that the smallest positive integer $e$ such that $\mathrm{Im}(\vcan)\subset \frac{1}{e}\Z$ is given by the so-called \emph{stabilisation index} $e(C)$ of $C$.
 It is not hard to see directly that $\mathrm{Im}(\vcan)\subset \frac{1}{e(C)}\Z$.
 On the other hand, the minimality of $e(C)$ does not seem to follow directly from our methods.
 On a similar note, our methods do not seem to yield the explicit formula for the jumps in terms of the combinatorial data of an \emph{snc} model \cite[Theorem~5.4.1]{EHN15}. \end{remark}

 \begin{question} Theorem~\ref{thm:MainThmcopy} suggests the following question, which we plan to study in forthcoming work.
 Let $k$ be a Henselian discretely valued field with algebraically closed residue field $\tilde{k}$ and $A$ an Abelian $k$-variety.
 Let $\A$ be the N\'eron model of $A$ and equip the special fiber $\A_s$ with Edixhoven's descending filtration $\{F^\rho\A_s\}_{\rho\in[0,1)}$ by closed unipotent smooth subgroup $\tilde{k}$-schemes \cite[\S5.4.5]{Edi92}.
-Then does there exist a $\overline{\Q}$-valued discrete $k$-valuation $\vcan$ on $V\coloneqq \Lie(A)^\vee$ such that $\Lie(\A)^\vee=V^{>-1}$ and such that for all $j\in[0,1)$ there exist isomorphisms $\mathrm{Gr}^{-j}V\cong \mathrm{Gr}_j\A_s$?
+Then does there exist a $\overline{\Q}$-valued discrete $k$-valuation $\vcan$ on $V\coloneqq \Lie(A)^\vee$ such that $\Lie(\A)^\vee=V^{>-1}$, which is the right analogue of the second equality in Lemma~\ref{lemma: Omega(C) and Omega log(C)}, and such that for all $j\in[0,1)$ there exist $\tilde{k}$-isomorphisms $\mathrm{Gr}^{-j}V\cong \mathrm{Gr}_j\A_s$?
 Here $\mathrm{Gr}^{-j}V$ denotes the $(-j)^{\text{th}}$ graded piece of the ascending filtration of $V$ induced by $\vcan$.
 An affirmative answer to the above question would imply rationality of Edixhoven's jumps for such $A$, which as mentioned above is an open problem \cite[\S1]{EHN15}.
 Although Theorem~\ref{thm:MainThmcopy} yields the case of Jacobians, we are not aware of a direct construction of isomorphisms $\mathrm{Gr}^{-j}V\cong \mathrm{Gr}_j\A_s$. \end{question}

 \refstepcounter{equation}